spikelucky/spikelucky/README.md

 - 👋 Hi, I’m @spikelucky (my first 2 dogs names in case you wondered)
+- 🏢 I'm working for Shipwright LLC as reseach engineer and also as developer
+- 💻📱 I'm currently working on the SAFESEA app which will give mariners quick access to ship documents in emergencies
 - 👀 I’m interested in data analysis and app programming
 - 🌱 I’m currently learning flutter/dart
 - 💞️ I’m looking to collaborate on ios mobile apps
+- ⛵ My hobbies include sailing and buiding models
 - 📫 How to reach me spikelucky808@gmail.com

 <!---